正常

 In a Nutshell

-Tells the compiler "this value or function can be evaluated at compile time," shifting runtime computations to the compile phase and achieving zero-overhead complex logic.
+Tells the compiler "this value or function has the ability to be evaluated at compile time," thereby moving runtime calculations to compile time and achieving zero-overhead complex logic.

 Header